Kf637/Discord-Webhook-Deletion/README.md

 ## Limitations

 - The script can only delete Discord webhooks.
 It will not work with other types of webhooks.
-- The script does not provide any confirmation prompt before deleting the webhook.
-Make sure you enter the correct URL before running the script.

 ## License